developerasun/myDocumentBox-tool/myJavascript/myReact/readme.md

 ```

-- Specialization : common concept in object-oriented programming, implemented with inheritance.
+- Specialization : a common concept in object-oriented programming, implemented with inheritance.
 For example, in Python :

 ```Python
 class Animal :